Skip to main content

 • Hut capacities vary between 44 and 48 guests.
 Great for an intimate woods wedding!

 • Since the huts are off-the-grid, sound systems are not an option.
-Consider having a small acoustic band that can carry all their own equipment.
+Consider having a small acoustic band that can carry all of their own equipment.

 • Bathroom sinks and mirrors are minimalist, public, with eco-lighting.
 Simple may be best for your big day.